 - (a) Unauthorized academic assistance: Using or attempting to use unauthorized materials, information or study aids in any academic exercise unless specifically authorized by the instructor of record. - (b) The unauthorized possession of examination or course related material. - (c) Commercial Use of Academic Material: Selling of course material to another person, student, and/or uploading course material to a third-party vendor without authorization or without the express written permission of the University and the Instructor.
 Course materials include but are not limited to class notes, Instructor's power points, tests, quizzes, labs, instruction sheets, homework, study guides, handouts, etc. - (d) Knowingly helping any student violate academic behavior standards. - (18.)
 Violation of Local, State, and/or Federal Laws.
-Violation of any local, state and/or federal law that may result in a felony or misdemeanor. - (19) Complicity.
-The following offenses, or the aiding, assisting, condoning, or attempting to commit these offenses, constitute violations of the Organizational Rules of Conduct.
-Complicity is any act taken with the purpose of aiding, facilitating, promoting, or encouraging the commission of an act prohibited by the Organizational Rules of Conduct.
+Violation of any local, state and/or federal law that may result in a felony or misdemeanor. - (19) Aiding and AbettingComplicity.
+Aiding and abettingComplicity is any act taken with the purpose of aiding or, facilitating, promoting, or encouraging the commission of an act prohibited by the Organizational Rules of Conduct.

 Authority: BOG Regulations 1.001 and 6.0105.
-History -New 10-16-09, Amended 7-19-12, 9-3-13, 10-29-15, 7-28-16, 7-20-17, 7-19-18, 7-18-19, 6-18-20, 10-22-20, 12-3-20, \\\\-21.
+History -New 10-16-09, Amended 7-19-12, 9-3-13, 10-29-15, 7-28-16, 7-20-17, 7-19-18, 7-18-19, 6-18-20, 10-22-20, 12-3-20, 9-23-21, -22.